-Over time, your credit report records the ups and downs of your life story—and every money-related decision you make.
+Your credit report tells the story of your financial life and gives these creditors all the information they need to decide whether to approve you for credit.
+Over time, your credit report records the ups and downs of your financial life story—and every money-related decision you make.

 But who exactly is telling the story of your financial life?
 Unfortunately for borrowers, your credit score isn’t a memoir.
 We don’t have full control over exactly how our narrative gets portrayed.

-Instead, each borrower’s financial story is controlled by credit bureaus—the agencies that collect information about individual credit reports and synthesize it on behalf of lenders.
+Instead, each borrower’s financial story is controlled by credit bureaus—the agencies that collect information about individual credit reports and summarize it on behalf of lenders.

-The main three credit reporting agencies—Experian, Equifax, and TransUnion—each have their own proprietary method of collecting information about borrowers, meaning they can gather slightly different information at different times.
-And because different creditors report their payment information to different agencies, you can’t be sure that these journalists are all using the same (or the most accurate) sources.
+The main three credit reporting agencies—Experian, Equifax, and TransUnion—each have their own proprietary method of collecting information about borrowers, meaning they can collect slightly different information at different times.
+The information they have depends on which bureaus a creditor reports too.
+For instance, a credit card company might report only to Experian and not the other two bureaus.

-Your credit score, that three digit number between 350-800, is meant to provide lenders with a snapshot view of your creditworthiness as a borrower—telling them whether your length of credit history, your payment record, and the types of accounts you hold indicate that you’re likely (or not) to consistently make payments on time in the future.
+Your credit score boils down all of the information that’s in your credit report to a three-digit number between 350 and 800.
+The number is meant to provide lenders with a snapshot view of your creditworthiness as a borrower—telling them whether your length of credit history, your payment record, and the types of accounts you hold indicate that you’re likely (or not) to consistently make payments on time in the future.

 Simply put, the goal of the FICO algorithm is to predict the likelihood that a borrower will default on debt payment within the next 18 months.

-With that goal in mind, let’s take a deeper look at the 5 components weighed by the FICO algorithm:
+With that goal in mind, let’s take a deeper look at the five components weighed by the FICO algorithm:

 The more credit lines you have with an on-time payment history, the better your score will be.
 But the algorithm factors in more than simply whether or not you pay your bills.
 Things like severity (how far delinquent you are) and frequency (how many times you were late) help to determine exactly how your credit score will be impacted.